 Finding the right architect is a key step in ensuring the success and ease of your building project.
 You will spend a lot of time with your architect, so you should choose one with whom you can communicate easily and who shares your vision.
 When considering an architect, there are a few questions to consider:

-- Do you have references? – Before committing to a certain architect, asking for references is the perfect place to start to get an understanding of their work and their process.
+- Do you have references? – Before committing to a certain architect, asking for references is the perfect place to start understanding their work and process.
 Ask about prior clients and contractors.
 Then, take the time to follow up with those references.
-This will help you understand how dependable the firm is and the experience others had.
+This will help you understand how dependable the firm is and the experience others have had.

 - Are you insured? – Make sure that you are dealing with an insured firm.
 It doesn’t hurt to ask what level of insurance they have as well.

-- How much time do you need from me? – Clients vary, some prefer to be hands-on, some prefer to be hands-off.
-Establishing this with your architect can provide a better understanding of your expectations and desires.
+- How much time do you need from me? – Clients vary; some prefer to be hands-on, and some prefer to be hands-off.
+Establishing this with your architect can better understand your expectations and desires.
 From there, you can determine how often you’d like to meet, the best times to communicate, and your preferred method of communication.

 - What costs can I expect? – Finances are a major factor in any architectural project.
 It is important that the client and the architect can be fully transparent with one another.
 The client should be open about the budget, and the architect should be open about additional costs or anything that could put the project over budget.